winterborn/magic-ball/README.md

 # Magic 8-Ball:

-Project to practise user input retrieval and display, whilst creating a simple, responsive website utilising HTML, Bootstrap frameworks and CSS.
+Project to practise user input retrieval and display using JavaScript, whilst creating a simple, responsive website utilising HTML, Bootstrap frameworks and CSS.

 ## Built with: